cypher-network/cypher/README.md

 #### Linux Only

-`install.sh --ranasuser <username> --ranasgroup users` Install as the current logged in user
+`install.sh --runasuser <username> --runasgroup users` Install as the current logged in user

-`install.sh --upgrade --ranasuser <username> --ranasgroup users` Upgrades the node
+`install.sh --upgrade --runasuser <username> --runasgroup users` Upgrades the node

 #### Linux and macOS